suzannepk/mpi_parallel/README.md

 | 6–7                  | 3    | 0, 1        | `a[6]b[6] + a[7]b[7]`     | `a_local[0] * b_local[0] + a_local[1] * b_local[1]` | 7×2 + 8×1    | 22     |

-For a typical MPI program, the number of ranks is set by the programmer in the command used to run the program.
-This allows the programmer to try different numbers of processes per task without needing to change the code.
+For a typical MPI program, the number of ranks (processes) is set by the programmer in the command used to run the program.
+This makes it easy to experiment with different numbers of processes for a task without changing the source code.

+Each process gets its own separate allocation of memory.

+This memory is usually allocated on the heap using the malloc function.
+Allocating on the heap allows the memory size to be determined at run time, so it can adjust automatically based on the chunk of work assigned to each process and the total number of processes chosen.

+# Initalizing MPI

 The first thing MPI does when it is initialized, is set up a communicator, called `MPI_COMM_WORLD`.
 You can think of a communicator as a package that holds all the needed organizational information for its MPI region in the code.
 Inside the communicator each process is given a rank.
 The size of the communicator is equal to its total number of ranks.